Nikita6-24/Blinkit-Data-Analysis/README.md

 This project presents a comprehensive Power BI dashboard built to analyze Blinkit's sales, customer behavior, and operational performance.
 The dashboard is interactive, enabling stakeholders to make data-driven decisions quickly.

+## 🎯 Project Objective

+The objective of this project is to build a dynamic and insightful business intelligence dashboard for Blinkit that:

+- Identifies high-performing product categories and stores
+- Tracks revenue trends and customer purchase behavior
+- Monitors key operational metrics like delivery times and stock availability
+- Supports data-driven decision-making across sales, marketing, and logistics teams

 ## 🔍 Key Highlights

 - **Sales Analysis**: Analyze product and category performance